openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 This specification defines an API designated as Credential Endpoint and corresponding OAuth 2.0-based authorization mechanisms (see [@!RFC6749]) for the issuance of verifiable Credentials, supporting W3C formats as well as other Credential formats.
 This allows existing OAuth 2.0 deployments and OpenID Connect OPs (see [@OpenID.Core]) to extend their service and become Credential issuers.
 It also allows new applications built using Verifiable Credentials to utilize OAuth 2.0 as integration and interoperability layer.

 Verifiable Credentials are very similar to identity assertions, like ID Tokens in OpenID Connect, in that they allow an Issuer to assert End-User claims.
-However, in contrast to the identity assertions, a verifiable Credential follows a pre-defined schema (the Credential type) and is typically bound to key material allowing the End-User to prove the legitimate possession of the Credential.
+However, in contrast to the identity assertions, a verifiable Credential follows a pre-defined schema (the credentialSchema) and is typically bound to key material allowing the End-User to prove the legitimate possession of the Credential.
 This allows secure direct presentation of the Credential from the End-User to the RP, without involvement of the Credential issuer.
 This specification caters for those differences.

 # Terminology